hapax/hapax.github.io/assets/teaching.md

 We have a shrinking mothball, a growing triangle, and sand being poured into a conical pile.
-These questions have promise: they're about objects in the real world which change with time.
+These questions have promise: they're about objects in the real world that change with time.
-But they don't deliver on that promise, since everything in sight is arbitrary!
+But everything in sight is arbitrary!
 Why does the mothball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
 None of it means anything, or provides any insight.
-We're still in a scrubland of lifeless, unmotivated drill, where numbers have been replaced by random objects.
+We're still in scrubland, and numbers have been replaced by random objects.

-Instead of choosing random objects in a dead world of mathematical facts, we should connect students to the living, breathing sources of non-mathematical inspiration.
+Instead of a dead world of mathematical facts, we should connect students to the living, breathing sources of non-mathematical inspiration.
-From compound interest to chaos, and soap bubbles to the secret codes, mathematics is inspired by real problems, and provides extraordinarily potent tools to deal with them.
+From compound interest to chaos, planets to poker, and soap bubbles to secret codes, mathematics is inspired by real problems.
 Why not let students in on the secret?
 Why not tell them where algebra, trigonometry, logarithms, or calculus *really* come from?
-Or show them how powerful they really are when they master these tools?
+In the same way that the material needs of civilisation spur an explorer and frame her quest, the needs of other scientists, industry, and everyday life spur mathematicians to go out into world and dig up structures fit for purpose.

 ## An elementary example